 “We’ll definitely take this with us in the future!
 It works great to do the assignments online.
 And online courses also work perfectly well for participants who, for some reason, are unable to attend.
 I had a participant the other day who broke her leg.
 For her it’s great that she can follow the training online!
 But I also like face to face contact.
 I think we are moving more towards a combination of online therapy and training and physical meetings.
 For example, I can imagine that we offer homework support online and that we will give a couple of trainings online from a course.
 This also saves costs and time.
 You don’t have to travel and you don’t need a physical space.
 We now have 5 courses available online.
 Also for other courses we are now looking if we can do more online!
 To make it easier and more accessible for participants to follow a training or therapy.’’

-Do you have any tips for therapists/trainers who start live online training?
+Do you have any tips for therapists/trainers who start live online training and therapy?

 “Most importantly, it’s not scary!
 I found it very exciting myself in the beginning.
 I was also concerned about the privacy of the groups and clients.
 For example, we have contact with children about difficulties in the home situation.
 Sometimes they can’t speak freely at home with their parents around.
 But we became very creative in our search for solutions.
 For example, we agreed on code words and made good arrangements with parents to give their children that space as well.
 Once this is done right, the live online contact works great.
 I’ve noticed that you can find a solution for everything, as long as you’re creative.
 And do you work with a team to create live online courses?
 Then help each other.
 Together you’ll come up with great ideas!”